 Please note: In light of ongoing changes in federal regulations and administrative structure, this section must be revised annually.
-Please check with the dean for faculty development and research, the Office of Grants and Sponsored Programs if you have questions regarding administrative policies or procedures.
+Please check with the dean for faculty development and research, or the Office of Grants and Sponsored Programs if you have questions regarding administrative policies or procedures.

-2. Each research or other project proposal (or formal preliminary proposal that includes an estimated budget or commitment of academic year term) to an outside agency requires the approval of the chair of the department in which it originates.
+2. Each research or other project proposal (or formal preliminary proposal that includes an estimated budget or commitment of academic year term) to an outside agency requires the approval (using the Grant Proposal Endorsement Form) of the chair of the department in which it originates.
 In this approval the department chair certifies that the proposed project is consistent with departmental and College research objectives and policy, that space and facilities for effective performance are available, and that the individual initiating the proposal and such other personnel as may be required will be available without interference with their academic duties and will be able to perform the research or other project effectively.

 4. Under some circumstances, it may be possible to include budget lines to pay for released time in a grant application.
 Faculty who wish to do so must consult with the department chair as well as the dean for faculty development and research and dean of curriculum early in the grant conceptualization and writing process so the deans may assess the impact of a course release on department and college curriculum.
-The primary factors in deciding whether or not to allow inclusion of requests for released time in grant applications are the ability of the department to find a replacement and/or the impact of losing a course on the department/college curriculum.
+The primary factors in deciding whether or not to allow inclusion of requests for released time in grant applications are the ability of the department to find a replacement if a replacement is authorized and/or the impact of losing a course in the department/college curriculum.
 The following guidelines apply:

 b.
 Having a course release does not reduce obligations in advising, committee service, or chairing departments and programs.